-[/1] Creates a single-sided drive.
+- n: Denotes the drive to be simulated in RAM and is immediately followed by a colon.
+The only valid drive letters are A:, B:, C:, or D:. - [/1] Creates a single-sided drive.
 Under DOS 1.1, the default size for a single-sided drive is 160K.
-Under DOS 2.0, the default size for a single-sided drive is 180K.
-To specify a nonstandard capacity, see the /M=xxx option in Section 2.3.2.
+Under DOS 2.0 and 2.1, the default size for a single-sided drive is 180K.
+To specify a nonstandard capacity, see the /M = xxx option in Section 2.3.2.

-[/2] Creates a double-sided drive.
-If you do not use the /1 or /2 options, the program will assume you wish to create a double-sided drive.
+- [/2] Creates a double-sided drive.
+If you do not use the /1 or /2 options, the program assumes you want to create a double-sided drive.
 Under DOS 1.1, the default size of a double-sided drive is 320K.
-Under DOS 2.0, the default size of a double-sided drive is 360K.
-For a nonstandard capacity, see the /M=xxx option in Section 2.3.2. [/I] This parameter causes a SuperDrive to be inserted logically as drive n:.
-Any physical disk drive or SuperDrive currently defined as drive n: will be "pushed" up one drive position; i.e., "SUPERDRV A:/I" causes drive A: (whether a SuperDrive or a floppy drive) to become drive B:, drive B: becomes drive C:, etc. Other drives which come logically after the inserted drive will also be pushed up one position.
+Under DOS 2.0 and 2.1, the default size of a double-sided drive is 360K.
+For a nonstandard capacity, see the /M = xxx option in Topic 2.3.2. - [/l] This parameter logically inserts a SuperDrive as drive n:.
+Any physical disk drive or SuperDrive currently defined as drive n: will be "pushed up" one drive position.
+For example:

+SUPERDRV A:/I

+causes drive A: (whether a SuperDrive or a floppy drive) to become drive B:, drive B: becomes drive C:, etc. Other drives which come logically after the inserted drive will also be pushed up one position.
 Remember that PC-DOS will support only four drives: A:, B:, C:, and D:.

+CAUTION

-CAUTION: You should not configure a SuperDrive disk unit in place of a real physical drive without using the /I option, or the real physical drive will no longer be accessible until the system is rebooted.
+Do not configure a SuperDrive disk unit in place of a real physical drive without using the /l option, or you will not be able to access the real physical drive until the system is rebooted.